nexpy/nxrefine/docs/source/installation.rst

    :figwidth: 100%

 * **Experiment**

   Dialogs to set up experiment directories, initialize NeXus templates, perform powder calibrations, create NeXus files for linking to the scans and storing data reduction results, and, if necessary, import existing scan data.

 * **Refine**

   Dialogs to define data reduction parameters, perform peak searches, refine crystal orientations, and prepare the reciprocal space grids for the transformed data.

 * **Server**

   Dialogs to manage workflow operations on existing data, view server logs, and edit default settings for future experiments.

+The menus will be described in more detail in subsequent sections.

 CCTW
 ----